 Pot Roast Mushroom Soup

-Got some pot roast left over?
-You cannot go wrong using it in this rich and flavourful pot roast soup with mushrooms!.
+Got some leftover pot roast?
+You can’t go wrong using it in this rich and flavourful pot roast soup with mushrooms!

 - 3 tablespoons butter